zsiki/ls/doc/source/usersguide.rst

 Polygon division
 ::::::::::::::::

 With the *Polygon Division* tool you can divide a parcel into two at a given area.
-There are two possible division types
+There are two possible division types:

     :Paralel to a given line: the line will be shifted until the right side polygon of the division line will have the given area.
     :Through the first given point: the line will be rotated around the first point until the right side polygon of the division line will have the given area.